-We look forward to seeing you at the SoC Convocation on June 13, 2022 in at the Welsh-Ryan Arena at 5 pm!
+We look forward to seeing you at the SoC Convocation on June 10, 2023 at 9 am in the Welsh-Ryan Arena!

 - Find more information about the Commencement ceremony here.

 - Find more information about the Convocation ceremony here.

 NOTE: Northwestern University and the School of Communication use student email addresses and the US Postal Service to communicate with graduates and their families regarding graduation events, tickets and regalia.
 Postal mailings to parents and families will be sent to the student’s permanent address listed on CAESAR.
 Please make sure that all of your contact information in CAESAR is current throughout the year especially your permanent address.
 You must go to CAESAR to make any changes to your permanent address.

 There are two ceremonies to celebrate your graduation from Northwestern University.

 - First, there is the Commencement ceremony which is for the entire university community– undergraduate seniors and graduate students in all majors.